 Where you live makes a difference.
 This is most easily seen in peak sun hours.
 These are the hours on an average day that your area will get optimal sun exposure.
 These hours, however, change during the year.

-Although your peak sun-hours could be 5 hours it will be less during seasons when the sun is hardly out.
-And more during hot summer months.
+Although your peak sun-hours could be five hours, it will be less during seasons when the sun is hardly out and more during hot summer months.

 To determine how much solar your home needs, designers find the typical sun exposure of your area.
 This is then used to determine how many solar panels are needed.

-Efficiency of Solar With and Without Backup/Battery Backu
+Efficiency of Solar With and Without Battery Backup

 Although weather is relatively predictable, it is not always consistent in relation to solar panels’ production.
 To deal with this dilemma, many have connected their solar arrays to the grid.
 This allows them to draw power when their system isn’t producing.